Global Invertebrate Genomics Alliance VI

 • Most major international hubs have flights to Ninoy Aquino International Airport (MNL), in Manila.

-• Nearby international hubs include Hong Kong and Singapore.
+• Nearby hubs include Hong Kong and Singapore.

 • From the western hemisphere, flights are overnight, and a significant time difference.
 It is recommended to plan a day to adjust to the time change.